 Supreme Court adopts formal code of conduct amid scrutiny over ethics practices

-Washington — The Supreme Court on Monday issued for the first time a formal code of conduct ascribed to by all nine justices amid heightened scrutiny of its ethics practices.
+Washington — The Supreme Court issued a code of conduct signed by all nine justices on Monday, laying out formal rules after months of intense scrutiny of the court's ethics practices.

-The 15-page code of conduct lays out five canons describing the conduct the justices should abide by, including to uphold the integrity and independence of the judiciary and avoid the appearance of impropriety of all activities.
+The 15-page code of conduct includes five canons that the justices should adhere to, including by upholding the "integrity and independence of the judiciary" and avoiding "impropriety and the appearance of impropriety in all activities."

 In a statement accompanying the new ethics practices, the court said the justices "are promulgating this Code of Conduct to set out succinctly and gather in one place the ethics rules and principles that guide the conduct of the Members of the Court."